 - Working seamlessly with 4G infrastructure

-One large benefit of 5G technology is that it works seamlessly with the current network 2G/3G/4G LTE infrastructure.
+One major benefit of 5G technology is that it works seamlessly with the current network 2G/3G/4G LTE infrastructure.
 That means you won’t notice any drop of connection between 4G and 5G in any given area.
-Better yet, it means carriers do not have to install an entirely new network of cellular technology to connect 5G.
-Instead, they can add on and upgrade current sites to 5G radios and antennas, which is far less time-consuming.

 How Fast is 5G?